c64cryptoboy/ChiptuneSAK/docs/chirp.rst

 Chirp Formats
 *************

 Chirp (**Ch**\ iptuneSAK **I**\ ntermediate **R**\ e\ **P**\ resentation) is ChiptuneSAK's framework-independent music representation.
 Different music formats can be converted to and from chirp.
-To make it easier for developers to target different imput/output formats, chirp comes in three forms:  chirp (general), mchrip (sheetmusic aware), and rchirp (tracker aware).
+To make it easier for developers to target different imput/output formats, chirp comes in three forms:  Chirp (abstraction is notes and durations), MChirp (abstractioh is measures) and RChirp (abstracton is tracker rows).

 Chirp
 #####

 Chirp maps note events to a tick timeline.
-This is different than midi, which records the ticks between events.
-Ticks are temporally unitless, and can be mapped to time by applying a BPM.
-This has parallels to other music formats such as GoatTracker sng files, in which rows show order and proportion, but are not tied to time until a tempo is applied (number of jiffies per row).
+This mapping is different than midi, which records events only and the ticks between events.
+Ticks are temporally unitless, and can be mapped to time by applying a tempo in BPM.
+In MIDI, note_on and note_off events come with no particular identification of the note they are starting or ending.
+Chirp reinterprets these events to provide note starts and lengths, which is closer to the way that humans think about music content.

 MChirp
 ######
 MChirp is Measure-Based Chirp.
-It is closely related to chirp, but is measure aware, and is designed to aid reasoning about measures and bars, as is often the case when dealing with sheet music.
-MChirp is quantized, and has no single-channel polyphony (polyphony across channels is expected).

-In MChirp, the measure (aka bar) is the primary abstraction.
-Everything is forced to fit into measures and notes that extend beyond measure boundaries become tied notes, etc.
+It has many features in common with Chirp: the content consists of notes in a tick-based time framework.
+However, MChirp requires that all notes must fall into measures with well-defined time signatures.
+Note start times and duration in MChirp must be quantized.
+All notes within a measure are contained within a MChirp Measure object.

-Chirp can be converted to MChirp and vise versa.
+Chirp can be converted to MChirp and vice-versa.
 Because each format retains different details, the conversion is necessarily lossy.

 RChirp
 ######